What Pay Per Click Ads Can Do For Your Business

 Pay Per Click Ads Clearly Defined

-As the name describes itself, you pay every time someone clicks your ad that most often will lead them to your website.
+As the name implies, you pay each time someone clicks on your ad, which usually leads them to your website.

-Advertisers pay a fee each time one of their ads in any PPC platform is clicked.
+Advertisers pay a fee each time one of their ads is clicked on any PPC platform.

-These are sites that you can use for PPC campaigns.
+These are websites where you can run PPC campaigns.

 There are six PPC platforms available: